ufs-community/land-offline_workflow/_sources/BuildingRunningTesting/Container.rst.txt

 Containerized Land DA Workflow
 **********************************

 These instructions will help users build and run a basic case for the Unified Forecast System (:term:`UFS`) Land Data Assimilation (DA) System using a `Singularity/Apptainer <https://apptainer.org/docs/user/latest/>`_ container.
 The Land DA :term:`container` packages together the Land DA System with its dependencies (e.g., :term:`spack-stack`, :term:`JEDI`) and provides a uniform environment in which to build and run the Land DA System.
-Normally, the details of building and running Earth systems models will vary based on the computing platform because there are many possible combinations of operating systems, compilers, :term:`MPIs <MPI>`, and package versions available.
+Normally, the details of building and running Earth system models will vary based on the computing platform because there are many possible combinations of operating systems, compilers, :term:`MPIs <MPI>`, and package versions available.
 Installation via Singularity/Apptainer container reduces this variability and allows for a smoother experience building and running Land DA.
-This approach is recommended for users not running Land DA on a supported :ref:`Level 1 <LevelsOfSupport>` system (i.e., Hera, Orion).
+This approach is recommended for users not running Land DA on a supported :ref:`Level 1 <LevelsOfSupport>` system (e.g., Hera, Orion).

-This chapter provides instructions for building and running basic Land DA case for the UFS Land DA System using a Jan.
-3-4, 2000 00z sample case using :term:`GSWP3` data with the UFS Noah-MP land component in a container.
+This chapter provides instructions for building and running the Unified Forecast System (:term:`UFS`) Land DA System sample case using a container.
+The sample case runs for Jan.
+3-4, 2000 00z and uses :term:`GSWP3` data with the UFS Noah-MP land component and data atmosphere (:term:`DATM`) component.

 .. attention::